American Wrestling Association: Team Challenge Series

 While the pilot did not make it to air, the Team Challenge Series would go on from October 1, 1989, through August 11, 1990, via existing programming.
 All of the available wrestlers were divided into three teams: "Larry's Legends", headed by Larry Zbyszko, "Sarge's Snipers", originally headed by Sgt.
 Slaughter, and "Baron's Blitzers", headed by Baron von Raschke.
 Slaughter left the AWA to return to the World Wrestling Federation shortly after WrestleMania VI, and Colonel DeBeers took over as the team captain for the Snipers (the team name was changed to "DeBeers' Diamondcutters" and Slaughter was said on air to have "gone AWOL" to explain his departure).
 Babyfaces and heels alike were assigned to teams, forcing bitter rivals to work together, and due to main talent losses many of the participants were jobbers, such as Jake Milliman and Tom Stone.
 The Team Challenge Series would extensively feature gimmick matches, in contrast to Gagne's past preferences towards a more realistic and sport-like presentation.

-Some of the earlier TCS matches took place in a pink-colored TV studio with no audience; the kayfabe explanation was that the matches were being held at a remote location to reduce interferance, but it was actually due to poor ticket sales for arena shows.
+Some of the earlier TCS matches took place in a pink-colored TV studio with no audience; the kayfabe explanation was that the matches were being held at a remote location to reduce interference, but it was actually due to poor ticket sales for arena shows.
 The remainder of the matches took place at the Rochester Civic Center, where the AWA taped live matches for its television program from 1989–90.

 The final match in the TCS was a Royal Rumble-style battle royal featuring Brad Rheingans, The Destruction Crew, Colonel DeBeers, the Texas Hangmen, the Trooper Del Wilkes, and several others.
 Jake Milliman again came away with the win by eliminating DeBeers at the end, winning the series and the supposed one-million-dollar check for Larry's Legends.